strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 The `fingerprint` is the fingerprint/thumbprint of the certificate.
 I.e. the SHA-1 hash of the ASN.1 DER-encoded form of the X509 certificate, which is a commonly used way of identifying certificates using common tooling.
 The `state` can be any of the states of the CA certificate trust state machine described below.
 Including the state in the item name facilitates understanding the current role of the Kubernetes Secret within the cluster.

-Problems from multiple processes concurrently updating the Kubernetes Secret are avoided by using `metadata.resourceVersion` to make conditional requests when updating that Secret.
-Note also that only one operator makes each state transition.

 ### CA certificate state machine